C-class cruiser: Conversion

-In the mid-1930s it was decided to modernize and refit the C class cruisers for anti-aircraft work.
+In the mid-1930s it was decided to modernise and refit the C class cruisers for anti-aircraft work.
 The aim was to convert all 13 cruisers of the late C (Caledon, Ceres and Carlisle) classes.
 The conversions between 1935 and 1936 of HMS Coventry and Curlew served as prototypes.

 Coventry and Curlew first had all armament removed.
 This was replaced with 10 single mount 4 inch high angle (HA) guns and two eight-barreled 2-pounder "pom-pom" mounts.
 The previous gun directors were removed and replaced with two suitable for anti-aircraft gun control.
 To keep costs down, only limited structural work was carried out, but the masts were altered.
 In 1938, because of a shortage of this weapon, the aft pom-pom was removed and fitted on another ship, being replaced by two quadruple 0.5 in Vickers machine gun mounts.

 The modifications were considered successful and plans for the conversion of the other eleven ships were drawn up.
 However, these conversions were delayed; the conversions of Cairo and Calcutta did not start until 1938.
 Instead of single 4 inch guns, they were to receive twin HA mounts, except that one mount was given over to a quadruple pom-pom.
 In mid-1939, Carlisle and Curacoa went in for their conversions, but the work ceased on the outbreak of war.